The Milnes VOICE Award

 Opera Legend Sherrill Milnes has contributed a significant body of work to the legacy of great singing.
 The Milnes Family celebrates and recognizes those who have made an extraordinary difference in the perpetuation of excellence in the art of great singing in the operatic repertoire and other classically sung genres of music.

-Our 2018 Award recipient Denyce Graves will be honored at
+Our 2019 Award recipient Martina Arroyo will be honored at

 The Harmonie Club, 4 E. 60th Street, New York City